-For detailed information on the Spotted Lanternfly and the Tree of Heaven, along with a full description of a year-long control strategy to prevent the spread of these invasives, click on this website: https://mullenpj.wixsite.com/lanternfly or scan the QR code on the right.
-If you have any questions or need more information, please contact the Cranbury Environmental Commission at igolisano@cranbury-nj.com or at 609-664-3130.
+Detailed information on New Jersey's Spotted Lanternfly Quarantine along with a year-long strategy for managing the spread of SLF can be found by scanning the QR code on the right or going to https://mullenpj.wixsite.com/lanternfly.
+If you have any questions or need more information, please contact the Cranbury Environmental Commission at 609-664-3130.